muffinman148/flask-inventory/README.md

 - [X] User Administration
 - [X] Label Printing (with Brother QL-720NW)
 - [X] Scale Reading (Partially working)

+### Future Plans
+* Create serial/async communication with any printer: [sockets](https://blog.miguelgrinberg.com/post/easy-websockets-with-flask-and-gevent/page/8)
+* Create Graphs/Charts/Metrics of Inventory pieces on hand (show what pieces are being used in excess vs. not at all)
+* Searchable parts shown with photographs of each part (project currently being worked on external to this project)
+    * [elasticsearch](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xvi-full-text-search) is a potential option
+* Containerize service and run on server
+    * Docker is an option here that is covered by [Grinberg](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xix-deployment-on-docker-containers)

 ## Resources
 * [Flask](http://flask.pocoo.org/)